alialfie/Online-Store-API/README.md

 # included libraries
 * java.util.List
     * used to store user info during runtime and returning or printing it.
 * java.util.regex.Pattern
     * used for defining text patterns used in UserValidator class.

-  * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2